About us

 Michigan Law offers a general LLM program that gives students great flexibility in selecting courses and empowers them to decide how to maximize their curriculum.
 No single class is required in the LLM program, so students can choose to focus on a particular legal field or explore different areas.
 LLM students are also welcome to take classes in University departments outside of the Law School.

-Two courses (an optional, introductory American constitutional law class and an optional research and writing class) are specifically for LLM students with a background in civil law.
+Two courses (an optional, introductory US constitutional law class and an optional research and writing class) are specifically for LLM students with a background in civil law.
 These are the only two courses at the Law School that are solely for LLM students.
 LLM students take all other classes with JD colleagues.

 Scholarships & Financial Aid